UWM Research Foundation

 - 3/21/13: Deadline for submission of abstracts

 - May 2013: Scientific review of full proposals

-- Mid-June 2013: Final selection of full proposals
+- Mid June 2013: Final selection of proposals and approval by Bradley Foundation

-- June 2013: Target for notification of awards
+- Late June 2013: Target for notification of awards

 Application materials are available on the left side of this webpage.